UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch9.md

 [!code-csharp[GetIrDeclareFunction](../../../Samples/Kaleidoscope/Chapter9/CodeGenerator.cs#GetOrDeclareFunction)]

 ## Debug Locations
-The parse tree contains full location information for each parsed node in the tree.
+The AST contains full location information for each parsed node from the parse tree.
 This allows building debug location information for each node fairly easily.
 The general idea is to set the location in the InstructionBuilder so that it is applied to all instructions emitted until it is changed.
 This saves on manually adding the location on every instruction.